 - Log in to retain your room.
-Log into the Room Selection application between Sunday, February 15 and noon on Wednesday, February 18 and follow the steps to retain your current assignment.
+Log into the Room Selection application between Sunday, February 15, at noon and Wednesday, February 18, at noon and follow the steps to retain your current assignment.
 You will be asked to sign your Housing License Agreement during this process.
 Remember - once you retain your current assignment, you are locked into that assignment and will not be eligible to participate in any later phases of Room Selection.

-Note: During this step you can ONLY retain your current room for yourself.
-You can also "request" one additional roommate pull-in, but to pull in roommates to fill any remaining vacancies following the Retain Your Room phase, read below for more information.
+Note: During this step you can only retain your current room for yourself.
+You can also "request" one additional roommate pull-in.

 - Agree to pull-in roommates.
-If there are any vacancies in your room, apartment, or suite (Resnik and West Wing only), then you will need to pull in roommates to completely fill the space.
-Talk to any current roommates that also retained the space, and come to a consensus as to who you would like to pull-in as roommates for next year.
+If there are any vacancies in your room, apartment, or suite, then you will need to pull in roommates to completely fill the space.
+Talk to any current roommates who also retained the space and come to a consensus about whom you would like to pull-in as roommates for next year.
 Read more about the Room with a Resident who Retained phase of Room Selection if you will be pulling in roommates.